AdamikHQ/adamik-mcp-server/TOOLS_ARCHITECTURE.md

   section: "components/schemas/TransferTxData",
 });
 // Returns: amounts must be strings in smallest unit (wei for ETH)

+// User: "How do I format a convertAsset transaction?" getApiSpecification({
+  section: "components/schemas/ConvertAssetTxData",
+});
+// Returns: exact schema with from/to objects, slippage, etc.
 ```

 ### **Pattern 4: User Asks "How To" Questions**